mikependon/RepoDB/Docs/pages/statementbuilder.rst

 		return queryBuilder.ToString();
 	}

-The methods of this object might be limited as it varies on the target data provider to be implemented.
-This object is open for modification soon for extensibility support.
-We are happy to open this to become inherittable in the near future if this is necessary for the .NET community.
+As of today, the methods of this `RepoDb.QueryBuilder` object might be limited as it only varies on the current supported data provider SQL Server Data Provider.

-**Note**: The query builder is not inheritable and we suggest not to create a customized query builder.

 CreateBatchQuery Method
 -----------------------